arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 At one point, early on, I mentioned to an experienced type designer that I was thinking of making a typeface that would be a revival of the Subway mosaics.
 “Impossible!” they said, “what would you even revive?”
 At first I was taken aback and thought I could prove them wrong, but with time, I have understood what they meant.

 Name Sans is not a *revival*, and it couldn’t be.
 There was no single, consistent “off-the-shelf” font used for the Subway mosaics.
 The system was built by [several separate companies over many decades](https://en.wikipedia.org/wiki/New_York_City_Subway#History), with projects led by several different architects and carried out by different construction crews.
 Type revivals are recreations of fonts that were previously made with a different technology, like when a digital font is made to recreate the shape of letters original cast in lead for letterpress printing.
 The subway mosaics are a loose system of architectural lettering – not a singular typeface which one could “revive.”

-(Sidenote: if any transit archivists are reading this and know of specific blueprints or specifications that I might be interested in seeing, I’d be super appreciative to learn more or to be proven wrong!
-The [online archives](https://nytm.pastperfectonline.com/) are great, but understandably don’t contain images for every possible item.
-A [2019 exhibit](https://www.nytransitmuseum.org/program/changing-signs-changing-times-a-history-of-wayfinding-in-transit/eakhu-fxuaigwz_/) did include a few wonderful watercolors and pencil sketches, but not as many as I had hoped for.
-I haven’t yet been able to dig further into physical archives due to COVID-19, but I would very much like to see more!)

 ![Equitable Building Mosaic Signage from Wall Street Station](equitable-building.jpg)